 Goddard Space Flight Center – 25 minutes from DC:

-At NASA’s Goddard Space Flight Center in Greenbelt, explore space science exhibits, satellites, and Earth observation tech on a quick and educational day trip.
+For a quick educational adventure, I visit NASA’s Goddard Space Flight Center in Greenbelt.
+The space science exhibits, satellite displays, and Earth observation tech always spark curiosity.
+It’s a fun and informative trip for all ages.

 Chesapeake & Ohio Canal National Historical Park – 30+ minutes from DC: